smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/enterprise.md

 ## Activating the License

 To activate the enterprise plan with a license [contact us](https://refact.ai/contact/).
 Refact team will arrange it for you.

+## VLLM
+With enterprise version of Refact you can use vLLM Refact model.

+vLLM offers a faster inference speed and better accuracy.

+### Enabling vLLM

+To enable vLLM navigate to the `Model Hosting` page and click the `Add Model` button.

+in the list of available models select the `Refact/1.6B/vllm` model.